yuvan1492/yuvan1492.io/README.md

 # yuvan1492.io
-# this is sample food ordering website i created using html and css
+# This is a sample food ordering website i created using html and css